bluerobotics/SolarSurferAPI/README.md

 ### API

-This API is nominally available at [http://surfer.bluerobotics.com/](http://surfer.bluerobotics.com/).
-There are a few available endpoints:
+This API is built on MongoDB and exposes json documents via REST-like endpoints.
+There are a four available endpoints:

 Endpoint | Actions | /:id Actions
 --- | --- | ---